noltron000/homebrew-spells/spells/cantrips/conduct-wind.md

-# Gust
+# Conduct Wind

-- [ ] Homebrew
+- [x] Homebrew

 ***0th-level transmutation***

-**Casting Time:** action
+**Casting Time:** bonus action

 **Duration:** instantaneous

 **Range:** 30 feet

+**Shape:** cube

+**Length:** 5 feet

-**Tags:** verbal, somatic
+**Tags:** somatic

 ---

 ## Description
-You seize the air and compel it to create one of the following effects at a point you can see within range:
+You conduct an area of wind, which must fit within a 5-foot-long cube originating from a point that you can see within range.
+You can guide the wind in one of the following ways:
+- You focus this spell on a creature or object that you can see within the spell's area, weaponizing the wind around it as you desire.
+	The target must succeed on a Strength Saving Throw or take `1d4` bludgeoning, piercing, or slashing damage (your choice).
+- You focus this spell on a creature or object that you can see within the spell's area, attempting to blow them aside with a strong gust.
-- One *medium* or smaller creature that you choose must succeed on a Strength Saving Throw or be pushed up to 5 feet away from you.
+	The target must succeed on a Strength Saving Throw or be pushed 5 feet in a direction of your choice.
-- You create a small blast of air capable of moving one object that is neither held nor carried and that weighs no more than 5 pounds.
-	The object is pushed up to 10 feet away from you.
-	It isn't pushed with enough force to cause damage.
+	The target must be *medium* or smaller, otherwise it automatically succeeds on this Saving Throw.
-- You create a harmless sensory effect using air, such as causing leaves to rustle, wind to slam shutters closed, or your clothing to ripple in a breeze.
+- You create some harmless sensory effect using the air&mdash;such as causing airy flourishes in your clothes or hair, blasting doors open or closed, or rustling foliage in the area.
+	This effect lasts until the end of your next turn.

 ---

-**Classes:** druid, sorcerer, wizard
+**Classes:** druid, ranger, sorcerer, wizard

 **Sources:** XGE, page 157

+**References:** gust

+**Quality Assurance:** :star: personal pass